Fixed Asset Turnover Ratio

 - Has invested in areas that do not increase the capacity of the bottleneck operation, resulting in no additional throughput

-The concept of the fixed asset ratio is most useful to an outside observer, who wants to know how well a business is employing its assets to generate sales.
+The concept of the fixed asset turnover ratio is most useful to an outside observer, who wants to know how well a business is employing its assets to generate sales.
+A corporate insider has access to more detailed information about the usage of specific fixed assets, and so would be less inclined to employ this ratio.

 Net annual sales